Bass-Serre theory for groupoids: Introduction

 \section{Introduction}

+Actions of groups on trees play a fundamental role in many areas of mathematics.
+A part of J-P. Serre’s extensive contribution to the theory was the introduction of graphs of groups in \cite{ser:trees}.
+The theory of graphs of groups was further developed by H. Bass in \cite{bass}, and is now known as Bass-Serre theory.

-The motivation for our investigation came from the observation that group actions on trees can be generalized by groupoid actions on forests, as well as the Bass-Serre theory can be extended to the groupoid setting (cf. \cite{alvthesis}, \cite{alv08}).
-The well-known Bass-Serre theory (cf. \cite{ser:trees}) gives a complete and satisfactory description of groups acting on trees via the structure theorem.
+The well-known Bass-Serre theory gives a complete and satisfactory description of groups acting on trees via the structure theorem.
 A graph of groups consists of a connected graph $\Gamma$ together with a group for each vertex and edge of $\Gamma$, and group monomorphisms from each edge group to the adjacent vertex groups.
-Any group action ({\it without inversion}) on a tree induces a graph of groups, while any graph of groups has a canonical associated group, called the {\it fundamental group}, and a tree, called the {\it Bass–Serre tree}, such that the fundamental group acts on the Bass–Serre tree.
+Any group action (without inversion of edges) on a tree induces a graph of groups, while any graph of groups has a canonical associated group, called the {\it fundamental group}, and a tree, called the {\it Bass–Serre tree}, such that the fundamental group acts on the Bass–Serre tree.
 The structure theorem says that these processes are mutually inverse, so that graphs of groups \lq\lq encode\rq\rq\, group actions on trees.
-Following these ideas, we build the appropriate analogue of Bass-Serre theory for groupoids.

-In \cite{BMPST} the authors constructed a Bass–Serre theory in the $C^\ast$-algebraic setting: they constructed a graph of groups $C^\ast$-algebra, which is universal for generators and relations, and a boundary action crossed product $C^\ast$-algebra; then, they proved that these two constructions are related by stable isomorphism.
-In a subsequent paper, we will use Bass-Serre theory for groupoids developed in this paper in order to prove an analogous theorem in the groupoid $C^\ast$-algebraic setting.
+Graphs of groups are now fundamental tools in geometric group theory and low-dimensional topology.
+The fundamental group of a graph of groups generalises two basic constructions in combinatorial group theory, namely free products with amalgamation and HNN extensions.
+These constructions correspond in topology to taking a connected sum and adding a handle, respectively.

+Groupoids are small categories in which every morphism is invertible (see \cite{brown:fromgrp}).
+From an algebraic point of view, groupoids can be thought as a generalization of a group, i.e., a groupoid is a set with partial multiplication on it that could contain many identities.
+Every groupoid defines a disjoint union of groups, and thus a choice of base points is part of the language.
+This leads to the definition of the {\it source} and {\it range} maps for a groupoid.
+Despite the analogies between groups and groupoids, generalizing structural results from groups to groupoids is in general a highly non-trivial task.
+The purpose of this paper fits in this paradigm: our intention is to establish a Bass-Serre theory for groupoids.

+The concept of a group action on a space was generalized to a groupoid action and it has applications to dynamical systems, representation theory and operator algebras.
+If groups can roughly be described as the set of symmetries of certain objects, then groupoids can be thought as the set of symmetries of fibered objects.